 Board Games: You didn't think this list would be all function and no fun, did you?
 Your newlywed days, when you'll want to spend plenty of time together and invite friends over to see your new digs, are, to me, the perfect time to start building a game collection.

 Now.
 Surely I've left something off this list, so help me out!
-What's the best wedding gift you received, what genius, unusual item has been the most helpful to you, and what do you wish you asked for?
+If you're married, what's the best wedding gift you received, what genius, unusual item has been the most helpful to you, and what do you wish you had put on your registry?
 If you're engaged, tell me what's at the top of your wish list!

 P.S.
 Click here to read my latest column on Ignitum Today, where I talk about talking about sex.